fyin/cnn-classification/README.md

   * It was trained on mps device for 10 epochs.
 According to Tensorboard logs, after 5 epochs,
     * model accuracy reaches ~99%,
     * train loss keeps decreasing but eval loss starts to increase.
 To prevent from overfitting, early stopping is used.
 Checkpoint at epoch 5 is used for inference.
+  * Also tried to train the model using SGD optimizer to compare with Adam optimizer performance.
+As expected, Adam optimizer performs better, it trains faster to get the same accuracy.

 ## Inference
 * Run script directly, `python inference.py`